Article Quick Links:

 Q: When my team and I are creating an API for the bot, do we need readable strings for individual values?
 Is there anything the bot can't "read"?
 Is there anything else that we should consider?

-A: As a rule, the Request Block supports REST or SOAP API calls, but the return response must be in JSON format.
+A: As a general rule, the Request Block supports JSON format for the API request and response.
 If the response from the API is anything other than JSON, the Request Block will provide the chatter with the block’s error answer.

 Currently, all non-200 status codes will trigger the Request Block's error answer.
 As a result, of this, we recommend sending a 200 "OK" status for cases in which the API endpoint is reachable and you want to provide chatters with descriptive error messages.